 |The Welsh Beekeepers Association organise a convention every spring, usually held at Builth Wells.
 The date is included in our Calendar.||WBKA|

 |Avon Beekeepers Association puts on a day of general interest talks, usually on a Saturday in the autumn.||Avon Beekeepers Association.|

 |The Midland & South Western Counties Convention (MSWCC for short) organises a weekend beekeeping conference every September.
 All beekeepers are welcome.
 The conference is residential, but you can also attend for individual days as a day visitor.||Midland and South Western Counties Convention|

 The course that all beekeepers should take is the BBKA’s Basic Assessment in Beekeeping.
 It covers:

 The assessment is an interview at your association apiary with a local assessor and can be taken after you have been keeping bees for 12 months.

-The BBKA also provide more advanced examinations.
-There is a diagram on the GBKA web site that explains the examination structure: GBKA Training
+BBKA also provide more advanced examinations and assessments.
+There is a diagram here that explains the structure: BBKA exam and assessment structure

 There are seven Modules which cover specific areas of beekeeping and are tested by written assessment.

 Higher level all-round qualifications are the General Certificate in Beekeeping Husbandry and the Advanced Certificate in Beekeeping Husbandry.